adimov-eth/adimov-eth.github.io/content/concepts/hybrid_integration.md

 # Hybrid Integration

-GolfOkay's core technical strategy: Accept that 50-55% of Thai golf courses will never have APIs.
+GolfOkay's core technical strategy: Accept that many Thai golf courses will never have APIs.
 Build for that reality.

 ## The Reality

-**Course digital readiness:**
+**Course digital readiness (working estimates):**
-- 15-20%: Modern systems with APIs (Golfmanager, Lightspeed, etc.)
+- Minority: Modern systems with APIs (Golfmanager, Lightspeed, etc.)
-- 25-30%: Basic websites, no real-time booking
+- Some: Basic websites, no real-time booking
-- 50-55%: Manual only (phone, LINE, email)
+- Many: Manual only (phone, LINE, email)

 **Not a failure.** This is the market.
 Waiting for full automation = waiting forever.